threefoldtech/home/code_getting_started.md

 - [network wall component, called tcprouter originally, now being changed to become more](https://github.com/threefoldtech/tcprouter)
 * https://github.com/crystaluniverse/Simulator : simulator for the TFGrid

 ## 3Bot

-The 3Bot is your digital avatar which as first use case acts as your virtual system administrator.
+The 3Bot is your virtual system administrator.
-3Bot v1 is build using Jumpscale NG
+3Bot v1 is build using Jumpscale NG, is today only working for TFGrid 2.x, in TFGrid 3.x we use infrastructure as code.

 - python version of our 3bot admin
     * [3Bot Admin built Threefold Grid SDK](https://github.com/threefoldtech/js-sdk)